 STEP 1: Download and complete the application

-Once the application is complete, submit it via email to the Lee County Port Authority’s Airport Planner for review.
+Submit the application and attached drawings/site plans to the LCPA Planning & Environmental Compliance Department via email for review.
 The permit application will be reviewed for compliance with Lee County Land Development Code, Sec.
-34-1000, Airport Compatibility District; Florida Statutes, Chapter 333, Airport Zoning; and 14 Code of Federal Regulations, Part 77, Safe and Efficient Use of the Navigable Airspace.
+34-1000, Airport Compatibility District; Florida Administrative Code AC-13-7; Florida Statutes, Chapter 333, Airport Zoning; and Federal Aviation Administration (FAA) 14 Code of Federal Regulations, Part 77, Safe and Efficient Use of the Navigable Airspace.

 Lee County Port Authority

 STEP 3: LCPA will determine what tier of Tall Structures Permit will be required for your project

 Based on your project parameters, LCPA will determine what tier of permit will be required for your project (Tier 1 or Tier 2) and give you further directions.
 Information about each tier can be found below.

 - Tier 1 - If LCPA determines the proposed project does not exceed federal notification criteria contained in Federal Aviation Regulations (FAR) Part 77, LCPA will review the application using criteria in Lee County Administrative Code AC-13-7 Section B(3) before issuing a Tier 1 Tall Structures Permit.
 Unless the applicant agrees to an alternative review period, LCPA has 30 calendar days to issue a written response to a COMPLETE Tall Structures Permit Application.
 A Tier 1 Tall Structures Permit will be valid for a period of one year after the date of issuance, unless noted otherwise on the permit.